How is being in a bulk buying club different to shopping at a health food store?

 Who is behind the popupwholefoods.ie website?

-It was developed by an active bulk buying club in Dublin that didn’t want a website to promote itself but did want to promote the model more generally.
-We’re keen to hear from other bulk buying clubs and food co-ops around Ireland – and beyond.
+It was developed by an active bulk buying club in Dublin that wanted to publicise the model more generally rather than maintain a website simply promoting itself.
+We’re always keen to hear from other bulk buying clubs and food co-ops around Ireland – and beyond.
 Please do contact us.